iNMR icon

 Integral Curves Offset

-Distance, in screen units, between the base level of the spectrum and the base level of the integral curves.
+Initial distance, in screen units, between the base level of the spectrum and the base level of the integral curves, when a new document is created..

 Short Distance (in screen units)

-• The default distance between the 1-D spectrum and the frequency scale (or the integrals brackets, if present).
+• The initial distance between the 1-D spectrum and the frequency scale (or the integrals brackets, if present).

 • The minimum height for a peak to be picked, when no other hint is given.